return42/sphkerneldoc/linux_src_doc/drivers/staging/lustre/lustre/include/lustre_mdc_h.rst

 Description
 -----------

-The values are learned from ptlrpc replies sent by the MDT.
-The default easize and cookiesize is initialized to the minimum value but allowed to grow up to a single page in size if required to handle the common case.
+This value is learned from ptlrpc replies sent by the MDT.
+The default easize is initialized to the minimum value but allowed to grow up to a single page in size if required to handle the common case.

-\see client_obd::cl_default_mds_easize and
+\see client_obd::cl_default_mds_easize
-client_obd::cl_default_mds_cookiesize

 \param[in] exp       export for MDC device
 \param[in] body      body of ptlrpc reply from MDT